Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/applicationevents.md

 {{% /excerpt%}}

-The below sequence diagram shows how the app events are combined with other logic
+The below sequence diagram shows how the app events are combined with other logic for a requesting to start a service in the service catalogue

 {{%excerpt%}}